kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch/index.md

 - `username`: Must be `elastic` for x-pack, or `admin` for searchGuard and OpenDistro.
 - `password`: Password for the `elastic`/`admin` user.

-If not set, the KubeDB operator creates a new Secret `{Elasticsearch name}-{UserName}-cred` with randomly generated secured credentials.
+If not set, the KubeDB operator creates a new Secret `{Elasticsearch name}-auth` with randomly generated secured credentials.

 We can use this field in 3 mode.
 1. Using an external secret.
 In this case, You need to create an auth secret first with required fields, then specify the secret name when creating the Elasticsearch object using `spec.authSecret.name` & set `spec.authSecret.externallyManaged` to true.